Knowing how to write goals is a critical life skill. According to science, there is a proven process to write your personal goals for work and life.

 A good plan is a simple timeline for achieving your goals.

-For example, let’s say your goal is to eat healthier (which, by the way, is a top New Year’s Resolution of 2021).
+For example, let’s say your goal is to eat healthier (which, by the way, is a top New Year’s Resolution year after year).
 What five steps might you come up with?

 - Stop drinking alcohol

 - Eat a salad for lunch every day